ubinexus/sonic-utilities/doc/Command-Reference.md

 After creating tables, either the config_db.json method or the minigraph method or the CLI method (explained here) can be used to populate the rules in those ACL tables.

-This command updates only the ACL rules and it does not disturb the ACL tables; i.e. the output of "show acl table" is not alterted by using this command; only the output of "show acl rule" will be changed after this command.
+This command updates only the ACL rules and it does not disturb the ACL tables; i.e. the output of "show acl table" is not altered by using this command; only the output of "show acl rule" will be changed after this command.

 When "--session_name" optional argument is specified, command sets the session_name for the ACL table with this mirror session name.
 It fails if the specified mirror session name does not exist.